mckamey/jsonfx-v1/trunk/JsonFx/Readme.txt

 Release History

+v1.0.704.2321:
+- fixed bug in JsonMLTextWriter, where wouldn't write attributes of an empty element

 v1.0.704.2320:
 - Removed need for .browser files by adding HttpModule:
 - produces more consistent async request behavior across platforms